Correlation detection in trees for planted graph alignment: Problem description and overview of contributions

 Thus a fundamental step in our approach is to determine the efficiency of tests for deciding whether a pair of branching trees is drawn from either a product distribution, or a correlated distribution. \cite{Ganassali20a} relied on tests based on a so-called \emph{tree matching weight} to measure the similarity between two trees.
 In the present work we are instead interested in studying the existence of \emph{one-sided tests}, which are tests asymptotically guarantying a vanishing type I error and a non vanishing power.
-According to the Neyman-Pearson Lemma, optimal one-sided tests are based on the likelihood ratio $\bL_d$ of the distributions under the distinct hypotheses $\dP_{1,d}$ and $\dP_{0,d}$ (trees correlated or not)\footnote{This guarantees that whenever the test based on tree matching weight in \cite{Ganassali20a} succeeds, the optimal test studied in this paper also succeeds.
-On this point, Theorem \ref{theorem:suff_cond_KL} (see Section \ref{section:KL}) extends the sufficient conditions established in \cite{Ganassali20a} for partial alignment (for small $\lambda$ and $s$ close to $1$).}.
-The mathematical formalization of point $(1)$ here above is the following \begin{theorem}[Correlation detection in trees] Let
+According to the Neyman-Pearson Lemma, optimal one-sided tests are based on the likelihood ratio $L_d$ of the distributions under the distinct hypotheses $\dPls_{d}$ and $\dPl_{d}$ (trees correlated or not)\footnote{This guarantees that whenever the test based on tree matching weight in \cite{Ganassali20a} succeeds, the optimal test studied in this paper also succeeds.
+On this point, Theorem \ref{theorem:suff_cond_KL} (see Section \ref{section:KL}) extends the sufficient conditions established in previous work \cite{Ganassali20a} for partial alignment (for small $\lambda$ and $s$ close to $1$).}.
+A general mathematical formalization of point $(1)$ here above is the following \begin{theorem}[Correlation detection in trees] Assume that\footnote{This cosmetic assumption guarantees that we place ourselves outside of a subset of the impossibility phase previously identified in \cite{ganassali2021impossibility}, see Figure \ref{fig:phase_diagram}.
+Assuming $\lambda s>1$ is in fact unnecessary, since it is proved that condition $(iv)$ is never satisfied when $\lambda s \leq 1$, see equation \eqref{eq:fixed_point_l} in Section \ref{subsection:martingale_prop}.} $\lambda s >1$.
+The following propositions are equivalent: \begin{itemize} \item[$(i)$] There exists a one-sided test for deciding $\dPl_{d}$ versus $\dPls_{d}$. \item[$(ii)$] Let $ \KL_d $ be the Kullback-Leibler divergence between $\dPls_d$ and $\dPl_d$.
+We have \item[$(iii)$] There exists $(a_d)_d$ verifying $a_d \underset{d \to \infty}{\longrightarrow} +\infty$ such that \item[$(iv)$] The martingale $(L_d)_d$ (with respect to $\dPl_{\infty}$) is not uniformly integrable (u.i.), i.e. the almost sure limit $L_\infty$ of $(L_d)_d$ satisfies $\dEl_\infty[L_\infty]<1$. \item[$(v)$] One has where $\pext(\lambda s)$ is the probability that a Galton-Watson tree with offspring distribution $\Poi(\lambda s)$ gets extinct. \end{itemize} \end{theorem}